Darcia F. Narvaez

 Dr. Narvaez’ research explores questions of moral cognition and moral development over the lifespan in multiple contexts (e.g., family, school).
 She examines how early life experience influences moral functioning and moral character in children and adults.
 She integrates neurobiological, clinical, developmental and education sciences in her theories and research about moral development.
 Questions that interest her include: How do moral development and moral identity influence understanding of information and life events?
 What is a moral personality?
 What is mature moral functioning and how do we cultivate it?
 How can educators and parents foster moral character?
 She has developed several integrative theories: Adaptive Ethical Expertise, Integrative Ethical Education, Triune Ethics Theory.
 You can download papers at her website (link below).
 She writes a blog for Psychology Today (link below).

-Narvaez, D., Panksepp, J., Schore, A., & Gleason, T. (Eds.) (in press).
+Narvaez, D., Panksepp, J., Schore, A., & Gleason, T. (Eds.)
+(2013).
 Evolution, Early Experience and Human Development: From Research to Practice and Policy.
 New York: Oxford University Press.

 Narvaez, D., Radvansky, G.A., Lynchard, N., & Copeland, D. (2011).
 Are older adults more attuned to morally-charged information?
 Experimental Aging Research, 37, 1–37.